Can I Go To Urgent Care For A UTI

 If you are experiencing any of these symptoms, you might consider seeking a diagnostic test for a UTI.
 Once you receive a diagnosis, your healthcare provider can advise you on your options moving forward.
 If you conduct an at-home UTI test and it comes back positive, you should seek care from a doctor.

-Dr. Gaither says, “if you suspect that you have a UTI, it’s best to have it evaluated and treated with antibiotic by a health provider.
+Dr. Gaither, double board-certified in OB/GYN and Maternal-Fetal Medicine, Director of Perinatal Services at NYC Health + Hospitals/Lincoln says, “If you suspect that you have a UTI, it’s best to have it evaluated and treated with antibiotic by a health provider.
 Complications of an untreated UTI with the appropriate antibiotics include pyelonephritis (kidney infection) sepsis (overwhelming bacterial infection) and possibly death”.

 How are UTIs diagnosed?

-According to Dr. Gaither, in order to diagnose a UTI, “a physical exam will be done, a sample of urine for analysis-- if suspicion exists for pyelonephritis /kidney stone a renal ultrasound will be done.
-The patient will be initiated on an antibiotic-- if the urine culture reveals that the bacteria is resistant to the particular antibiotic that has been prescribed it will be changed.
+According to Dr. Gaither, in order to diagnose a UTI, “a physical exam will be done with a sample of urine for analysis-- if suspicion exists for pyelonephritis /kidney stone a renal ultrasound will be done.
+The patient will be initiated on an antibiotic.
+If the urine culture reveals that the bacteria is resistant to the particular antibiotic that has been prescribed, it will be changed.
 An urgent care facility, as well as a physician’s office, should be able to handle the diagnosis and treatment of a UTI.”

 Although all of these tests are used to determine if you have a UTI, the type of test that you receive can affect your out-of-pocket cost